dtinblack/Scala-Notes/README.markdown

 using [REPL](http://www.javacodegeeks.com/2011/09/scala-tutorial-scala-repl-expressions.html) to quickly identify the source of the problem and developing solutions).

-I have gathered together all of the pieces of information under general headings to both remind myself of the solutions, and to help anybody else who runs into similar problems.
+I have gathered together all of the pieces of information under general headings to both remind myself of the solutions I developed ( I am sure that there are better solutions), and to help anybody else who runs into similar problems.

 # Background